All Episodes

 In fact, she cared so much that she had to turn a whole school lunch program upside down.

-You know, I have to tell you, even on this program, as you know, I have tried to call your attention to the military militant vegetarians.
+You know, I have to tell you, even on this program, as you know, I have tried to call your attention to the militant vegetarians.

 And even this is a great example.

-I don't like the arguing, I don't like disruption wrong.
+I don't like the disrupts me wrong.

 I just can't we all just get along.